blytkerchan/blytkerchan.github.io/_posts/2014-02-09-optimizing-with-type-lists.markdown

 ---
 author: rlc
+categories:
+- Software Development
 comments: true
 date: 2014-02-09 17:27:27+00:00
 layout: post
-title: Optimizing with type lists
-wordpress_id: 2563
 tags:
 - meta-programming
 - optimization
+title: Optimizing with type lists
+wordpress_id: 2563
 ---

 In this post, I will take a brief look at how using type lists can help optimize certain applications.